All Episodes

 I mean, I saw the tweets coming from him and CNN people, you know, sparking the flames.

-This is right wing radio.
+This is right-wing radio or right-wing radio.

-As if if you're a conservative, anything you say is is to be discredited immediately, despite using the left-wing media's own reporting against them.
+As if if you're a conservative, anything you say is to be discredited immediately, despite using the left-wing media's own reporting against them.

 You really can't win in this business.